Wellington Afterwork Rogaine Planning Guide

 They've become a tradition.
 (Quarter of a pizza per person) Figure out where you are going to get them from (Dominos is cheapest) and let them know.
 Worth asking for a discount, they have slow nights!
-Get the number to ring on the night.
+Get the number to ring on the night with the final order.

 None usually needed and that makes the events easy to run.
 If you have a folding camp table it could be handy.
 If required OHV has tents, orienteering flags, clocks.
-It lives in a shed in Lower Hutt.
+It lives in a storage unit in Lower Hutt.
 See below for the Equipment Custodian.

-The OHV webmaster will dump the registrations received up to yesterday into a spreadsheet, send it to you, and tell the mapper how many maps are needed.
+The OHV webmaster will dump the registrations received into a spreadsheet, send it to you, and tell the MO how many maps are needed.
 A rule of thumb is pre-registered people plus one third.
-The mapper will arrange printing (we have an account with a printing house where the quality is much higher than the usual home or office printer.)
+The MO will arrange printing (we have an account with a printing house where the quality is much higher than the usual home or office printer.)